 Noon EST/17:00 GMT/18:00 CET

-Join us on January 12 at noon EST/17:00 GMT/18:00 CET for our next Tax Chat! with .
+Join us on February 9 at noon EST/17:00 GMT/18:00 CET for our next Tax Chat! on the Gender Impact of Taxation.
 This “virtual” event is free, but you need to register here in order to receive the link.

 To check the time of this Tax Chat! in your time zone, click here.